14 Types of Hawks in California

 The Rough-Legged Hawk is a large species of raptor found across North America and parts of Europe, Asia, and Greenland.

-It has a wingspan of up to five feet and a body length that ranges from 21 to 24 inches.
+It has a wingspan of up to five feet and a body length of 21 to 24 inches.

 It is easily identified by its distinctive markings, including its light brown head, darker breast feathers, and long yellow legs with dark banding.